official-Tushar/ShareNest/README.md

 - **Connections Dashboard** - View all your established connections

 ### ✅ Feed System
-- Displays a curated list of new users you haven't interacted with yet (no existing connection or pending requests).
+- **Smart User Suggestions**: Displays a curated list of new users you haven't interacted with—no existing connections or pending requests.
-- Built with a pagination-based UI for smoother navigation and performance.
+- **Pagination UI**: Built with pagination to ensure smooth navigation and optimal performance for large datasets.
+- **City-Based Filtering**: Easily filter profiles based on city names.
+- **Autocomplete with Debouncing**: Enhances the user experience with city name suggestions as you type, using debouncing to reduce unnecessary API calls and improve performance.

 ### 💬 Real-time Chat
 - **Instant Messaging** - Chat with connected roommates in real-time